 Maintaining a Place of Prostitution

-In 2017, officers with the Tampa Police Department and Hillsborough County Sheriff’s Office arrested 12 people who are suspected of participating in posting ads for massage services on Backpage.com.
+In 2017, officers with the Tampa Police Department and Hillsborough County Sheriff’s Office arrested 12 suspected of participating in posting ads for massage services on Backpage.com.
 Many expect these types of Backpage massage sting operations to become more common.

 Attorneys for Maintaining a Place of Prostitution in Tampa, FL